mikecoker/idlegame/docs/refactor-plan.md

 - Update Cocos `Simulator` component to own only editor bindings and visual hooks, delegating all game logic to `SimulationRuntime`.
 Serialize editor-assigned JSON assets into the runtime via `CocosDataSource`.
 - Replace `SimulatorHarness` in React with a new hook-based wrapper around the core API (`useSimulationRuntime`), keeping existing components but swapping data sources.
 - Provide shared TypeScript types in `core` for UI consumption (status payloads, inventory snapshots) so both platforms render identical state without duplicating formatters.
-- Gradually retire `legacyHarness.ts` by implementing feature parity in the new wrapper, then removing obsolete code once testing completes.
+- Gradually retire the legacy harness shims by implementing feature parity in the new wrapper, then removing obsolete code once testing completes.

 ## Incremental Migration Plan
 1. Land Phase 1 core extraction and adapt both frontends without changing gameplay.